 1. Understand the Purpose of the Space

-- A sophisticated space for entertaining?
+A sophisticated space for entertainment?

-Why it matters:
+Why it Matters:

 2. Measure Your Space